Header menu logo issie

 Constraint Checking

-evaluateConstraints: ParamBindings -> ConstrainedExpr list -> (Msg -> unit) -> Result<Unit, ParamConstraint list>
+evaluateConstraints: ParamBindings -> ConstrainedExpr list -> Result<Unit, ParamConstraint list>

 Best Practices